 The candidate must have a 4-year post-secondary degree or higher from an accredited college or university.

-A minimum of two years of post-secondary education with an accredited organization, plus three years of general business experience, may be substituted for a post-secondary degree.
+A minimum of two years of post-secondary education with an accredited organisation, plus three years of general business experience, may be substituted for a post-secondary degree.

 The candidates must exhibit high moral and professional character and must submit a Character Reference Form signed by a CIA, CCSA, CFSA, CRMA, or the candidate's supervisor.